 Facing a first time DUI in Minnesota can be intimidating, but you don’t have to go through it alone.
 The consequences—from fines and license suspension to long-term impacts on employment—are serious, but with the right legal support, you can protect your rights and move forward.

 At The Law Offices of Josh Johnson, we understand how stressful a DUI charge can be and are dedicated to defending your future.
 Josh Johnson is an experienced criminal defense attorney who knows Minnesota’s DUI laws inside and out.
-If you’ve been charged with a first-time DUI or any controlled substance crime, contact our firm today for a free consultation and get the guidance you need to protect your record and your future.
+If you’ve been charged with a first time DUI or any controlled substance crime, contact our firm today for a free consultation and get the guidance you need to protect your record and your future.